 MP for Easington

-“A loyal, centre-left Labour MP with high attendance who has occasionally rebelled on welfare reform.”
+“A loyal Labour MP for Easington with high parliamentary attendance who has occasionally rebelled on welfare reform bills, notably around Universal Credit and Personal Independence Payment.”

-Grahame Morris is the Labour and Co-operative MP for Easington, first elected in 2010.
-As a backbench MP, he has sat on a wide range of parliamentary committees, including the High Speed Rail (Crewe–Manchester) Bill Select Committee and numerous infrastructure- and regulation-focused bills, reflecting a long-standing interest in transport and regulation.
+Grahame Morris is the Labour (Co-op) MP for Easington, first elected in 2010.
+He has served on a wide range of parliamentary committees and bill-related work, including the High Speed Rail (Crewe–Manchester) Bill Select Committee, and has been involved in welfare, transport and public service debates over the last decade.

-Has declared four financial interests: two entries for gifts, benefits and hospitality from UK sources; one entry for donations and other support for activities as an MP; and one miscellaneous entry.
+He has four declared financial interests: two entries for gifts, benefits and hospitality from UK sources; one entry for donations and other support for activities as an MP; and one miscellaneous item.

 Generated 21 February 2026